AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 By default, WiredTiger uses Snappy block compression for all collections and prefix compression for all indexes.
 Compression defaults are configurable at a global level and can also be set on a per-collection and per-index basis during collection and index creation.

-Different representations are used for data in the WiredTiger internal cache versus the on-disk format:
+Different representations are used for data in the WiredTiger internal cache versus in the on-disk format:

-* Data in the filesystem cache is the same as the on-disk format, including benefits of any compression for data files.
+* Data in the filesystem cache is the same as the on-disk format, including the benefits of any compression for data files.
 The filesystem cache is used by the operating system to reduce disk I/O.

 Indexes loaded in the WiredTiger internal cache have a different data representation to the on-disk format, but can still take advantage of index prefix compression to reduce RAM usage.